edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/api/ApplicationServiceAPI.md

 `RegistryClient() registry.Client`

 This API returns the Registry Client.
-Note the registry must been enabled, otherwise this will return nil.
+Note the registry must have been enabled, otherwise this will return nil.
 See the [Registry Client interface](https://github.com/edgexfoundry/go-mod-registry/blob/{{edgexversion}}/registry/interface.go#L23-L44) for more details.
 Useful if service needs to add additional health checks or needs to get endpoint of another registered service.

 ### EventClient